Forex Trading Terms: Pips, Lots, Spreads and Leverage

 What is a Lot in Forex?

-- Standard lot = 100,000 units of currencies
+- Standard lot = 100,000 units of currency

-- Mini lot = 10,000 units of currencies
+- Mini lot = 10,000 units of currency

-- Micro lot = 1,000 units of currencies
+- Micro lot = 1,000 units of currency

 Scenario 1

-If your position size is one standard lot (100,000 units), the pip value will be:
+- A trade size of 1 standard lot (100,000 units) means the pip value will be:

-0.0001 x 100,000 = 10 USD per pip
+0.0001 x 100,000 = 10 USD per pip - Therefore, a 50-pip profit in dollars is:

-50 pips x 10 USD = 500 USD in profit
+50 pips x 10 USD = 500 USD in profit.

 Scenario 2

-If your position size is ten standard lots (1,000,000 units), the pip value will be:
+- A trade size of 10 standard lots (1,000,000 units) means the pip value will be:

-0.0001 x 1,000,000 = 100 USD per pip
+0.0001 x 1,000,000 = 100 USD per pip - Therefore, a 50-pip profit in dollars is

 50 pips x 100 USD = 5,000 USD in profit

-- A position size of one Standard Lot = 500 USD loss.
+- 1 Standard Lot = 500 USD loss.

-- A position size of ten Standard Lots = 5,000 USD loss.
+- 10 Standard Lots = 5,000 USD loss.

 What is Spread in Trading Forex?